Sears may stay alive with rescue bid cobbled together by Lampert

-Sears Chairman Eddie Lampert persuaded banks to finance his bid to buy the retailer out of bankruptcy.
+Sears Chairman Eddie Lampert persuaded lenders to finance his bid to buy the retailer.
 Any turnaround won’t come soon enough for some Sears stores, with the company saying it will close 80 more outlets — including a Kmart in Spokane and a Sears store in Kennewick.

 Sears Holdings got another chance at survival after Chairman Eddie Lampert put together a last-minute, last-ditch bid to buy the retailer out of bankruptcy.

-Lampert persuaded Bank of America and Citigroup to finance his $4.6 billion offer, with help from Royal Bank of Canada, Reuters reported.
-The banks agreed to provide a $950 million asset-based loan and a $350 million revolving credit line, Reuters said, citing sources familiar with the plan.
-CNBC reported the bid was submitted late Friday.
+Lampert persuaded three lenders to finance the $4.4 billion offer, according to a statement from ESL Investments.
+The plan includes keeping 425 stores open and a $1.3 billion financing commitment, the statement said.
+The company expects to reinstate severance plans for employees who stay and would maintain guarantees to customers of appliances, televisions, lawn tractors and other big-ticket products.

-The offer from Lampert and his ESL Investments, the chain’s biggest shareholder and creditor, keeps hope alive for the iconic department store company and its more than 50,000 employees.
+The offer from Lampert and his ESL Investments, the chain’s biggest shareholder and creditor, keeps hope alive for the iconic department store company and up to 50,000 employees.
 His plan would still need to pass muster with creditors and the bankruptcy court — and he could still be outbid by a liquidator looking to shut Sears and sell off the pieces.

 He’ll also have to persuade suppliers to keep restocking the shelves, despite their concerns that they won’t get paid, and lure back shoppers from online outlets and brick-and-mortar rivals with better financing.